needle-mirror/com.unity.entities/Documentation~/concepts-worlds.md

 * `#UNITY_DISABLE_AUTOMATIC_SYSTEM_BOOTSTRAP`: Disables generation of both default worlds.

 Your code is then responsible for creating your worlds and systems, plus inserting updates of your worlds into the Unity scriptable [PlayerLoop](xref:UnityEngine.LowLevel.PlayerLoop).
+For more information on how to manage systems in multiple worlds, refer to [Manage systems in multiple worlds](systems-icustombootstrap.md).

 Unity uses [`WorldFlags`](xref:Unity.Entities.WorldFlags) to create specialized worlds in the Editor.